Why You Will Love This

 Herbalist Notes

 Mugwort contains thujone, a GABA receptor modulator that appears to lengthen REM cycles.
-Western herbalism uses 1-3 grams per dose for dream work, which equals roughly 1 teaspoon dried leaf.
-Higher doses do not produce stronger dreams but do increase morning grogginess.
+Western herbalism uses 1-3 grams per dose for dream work, which comes out to roughly 1 teaspoon of dried leaf.
+Going higher won’t give you stronger dreams.
+It just makes you groggy in the morning.

 Blue lotus (Nymphaea caerulea, not to be confused with Nelumbo nucifera) contains aporphine alkaloids that bind to D2 dopamine receptors.
 Ancient Egyptian texts describe it as producing “waking dreams.”
-Modern users report enhanced color saturation and emotional vividness in dreams, not hallucinations.
-Effects are subtle and dose-dependent.
-Start with 1/2 teaspoon.
+And that tracks with modern reports: people notice richer color and stronger emotion in their dreams, not hallucinations.
+The effects are subtle.
+Start with 1/2 teaspoon and see what happens.

-Passionflower reduces sleep latency by 15-20 minutes in clinical trials and extends total sleep time without affecting REM percentage.
-It is here to help you stay asleep long enough to complete multiple dream cycles, not to induce dreams directly.
-The flavonoids in passionflower (chrysin, vitexin) also reduce nighttime anxiety that fragments sleep.
+Passionflower is the workhorse of this blend.
+It cuts sleep latency by 15-20 minutes in clinical trials and keeps you asleep longer without messing with REM percentage.
+Its job is to hold you in sleep long enough to cycle through multiple dream phases.
+The flavonoids (chrysin, vitexin) also quiet the nighttime anxiety that chops sleep into fragments.

 Make It Your Own

-Add 1/4 teaspoon calea zacatechichi (Mexican dream herb) for even more vivid recall, but know it is intensely bitter.
-The Chontal people of Oaxaca smoke it or brew it strong, then sleep.
-It works, but the taste is challenging.
+Add 1/4 teaspoon calea zacatechichi (Mexican dream herb) for stronger recall.
+Fair warning: it is brutally bitter.
+The Chontal people of Oaxaca smoke it or brew it thick, then sleep.
+It works.
+But the taste is a test of commitment.
 Honey helps.

-Replace peppermint with a pinch of lavender if you want deeper relaxation.
+Swap the peppermint for a pinch of lavender if you want deeper relaxation.
+Lavender’s linalool interacts with GABA receptors, so it adds a sedative layer on top of the dream herbs.
 Or skip flavor herbs entirely and lean into mugwort’s earthy profile.
 Some people prefer the bitterness as part of the ritual.

-Try this tea 3-4 nights per week, not nightly.
-Continuous use can lead to tolerance, where dream intensity plateaus.
-Cycle on and off.
-Two weeks on, one week off maintains effectiveness.
+One rule: don’t drink this nightly.
+3-4 nights per week, max.
+Continuous use leads to tolerance and your dream intensity plateaus.
+Two weeks on, one week off keeps it working.

 Cup of lucid dream tea with mugwort and blue lotus beside dream journal and pen on nightstand